mr-doc/mr-doc-theme-starter-kit/README.md

 # Doxx Theme Starter Kit
-A responsive starter kit for your Doxx themes.
+A responsive starter kit for Doxx themes.

 *This starter kit is based on [doxx-theme-cayman](https://github.com/iwatakeshi/doxx-theme-cayman).*